redox-os/website/content/faq.pt.md

 ### How Redox is inspired on other systems?

-[Plan 9] - maybe the most perfect operating system of the history, bring the concept of "everything is a file" to it's highest level, doing all the system communication from the filesystem.
+[Plan 9] - This Bell Labs OS bring the concept of "everything is a file" to it's highest level, doing all the system communication from the filesystem.

 You just need to mount your software on some path and it have the required functionality, any software can work with this interface.